out-of-cheese-error/mycelium/README.md

    - *"Follow your data analysis skill to interpret these numbers"*

 The AI will search for matching skills and follow the instructions you provided.

+**Automatic skill discovery**: Skills can also be surfaced automatically based on message relevance.
+Configure thresholds in workspace settings:
+- **Surface threshold** (default 0.50) — shows skill title + summary as a hint
+- **Auto-inject threshold** (default 0.85) — injects the full skill instructions into context

+---

+### Library (RAG Document Store)

+The Library is a fast, two-level knowledge base for storing and searching documents without the overhead of full graph extraction:

+1. **Add documents** — Go to the **Library** tab, then upload files (PDF, TXT, MD) or ingest URLs.
+Documents are chunked and embedded instantly.
+2. **Search** — Semantic search returns the most relevant chunks across all your library sources.
+3. **Promote to Graph** — Select search results and extract entities/relationships into the knowledge graph with one click.
+4. **Browse sources** — View all ingested sources, read their chunks, or delete them.

+The bot can also interact with the library via chat:
+- *"Search the library for machine learning basics"*
+- *"Add this Wikipedia article to the library"*
+- *"Promote library results about neural networks to the graph"*

+---

+### Article Generation

+Generate long-form articles from your knowledge graph:

+1. Go to the **Notes** tab and click the article generation button
+2. Enter a topic and choose a mode:
+   - **Existing** — uses only your current knowledge graph
+   - **Research** — searches external sources (Wikipedia, arXiv, web) to supplement
+3. The system clusters related graph nodes, creates a hierarchical outline, and writes each section using relevant graph context
+4. The finished article is saved as a note

+**Evolutionary optimization**: After generating an article, use the **Evolve** feature to iteratively improve it using a genetic algorithm.
+The system scores articles on grounding, consistency, coherence, and completeness, then generates variants until the quality converges.

+---

+### Voice Calls

+Have a live voice conversation with the AI:

+1. Go to the **Call** tab (phone icon)
+2. Click to start a call — your microphone streams audio via WebSocket
+3. Speech is transcribed (ASR via Deepgram), sent to the LLM, and the response is streamed back as audio
+4. The full transcript is saved to your thread history

+---

+### TTS Reader

+Read text or web content aloud paragraph by paragraph:

+1. Go to the **Reader** tab (audio icon)
+2. Paste text or load a URL
+3. Playback proceeds paragraph by paragraph with controls to skip, pause, or adjust voice

+---

+### Terminal

+Access a workspace-aware terminal directly in the browser:

+1. Go to the **Terminal** tab
+2. An interactive tmux session opens, persistent across page refreshes
+3. Use the terminal chat to describe tasks in natural language — the LLM translates them to shell commands and executes them

 ---